vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 .. cfgcmd:: set vpn sstp authentication radius rate-limit vendor

-  Specifies the vendor dictionary, dictionary needs to be in /usr/share/accel-ppp/radius.
+  Specifies the vendor dictionary, This dictionary needs to be present in /usr/share/accel-ppp/radius.

 Received RADIUS attributes have a higher priority than parameters defined within